dortania/OpenCore-Install-Guide/ktext.md

    * To be paired with a plugin:
       * VoodooI2CHID - Implements the Microsoft HID device specification.
       * VoodooI2CElan - Implements support for Elan proprietary devices. (does not work on ELAN1200+, use the HID instead)
-      * VoodooI2CSynaptics - Implements support for Synaptics proprietary devices.
+      * VoodooI2CSynaptics - Implements support for Synaptic's proprietary devices.
       * VoodooI2CFTE - Implements support for the FTE1001 touchpad.
       * VoodooI2CUPDDEngine - Implements Touchbase driver support.